Azure/azure-powershell/src/Compute/docs/hybrid-2019-03-01/Set-AzVM.md

 ```

 ### -WindowConfigurationEnableAutomaticUpdate
-Indicates whether virtual machine is enabled for automatic Windows updates.
+Indicates whether Automatic Updates is enabled for the Windows virtual machine.
 Default value is true.